latmarat/blog/_posts/2016-07-12-ebsd2abaqus.md

 with `angle` being the disorientation angle for thresholding grains (e.g. 15).

-After grain segmentation, such "bad" pixels can be removed as follows
+After grain segmentation, such "bad" pixels can be removed as follows:

 {% highlight MATLAB %}
 indSmallSize = grains.grainSize < minSize;